yathartha1/Shell-For-Reddit/README.md

 # Shell-For-Reddit

-Shell For Reddit is a linux shell emulator written in Python that lets you browse reddit via command line
+Shell For Reddit is a linux shell emulator written in Python that lets you browse reddit via command line.
+It is available for macOS.

+## Steps to Run the Application
+* Download the dmg file located in the Application folder
+* Double click the dmg file
+* Copy the Shell-For-Reddit application into your Applications Folder
+* Run the application

 **Features**